 This course provides critical information about who we are and why we behave as we do.
-It promotes personal growth by providing insight and theoretical understanding of human thoughts and behaviors.
+It promotes personal growth by providing insight and theoretical understanding of Human thoughts and behaviors.

-- 1. Convey the basic concepts and principles of psychology. - 2.
+- 1. Explain the basic principles of psychology. - 2.
 Apply knowledge of ethical principles and limitations of research in psychology. - 3.
-Reflect on the development of one's self concept. - 4.
-Critically evaluate sources of information in the field of psychology.
+Examine one's self concept. - Evaluate sources of information in the field of psychology.